toholdaquill/toholdaquill.github.io/95theses/thesis-6.md

 <h2 id="html">what does this mean?</h2>

-*"Journalism is publishing something someone does not want published."* -- George Orwell
+*"Journalism is publishing something someone does not want published."* <br />
+-- George Orwell

 Without journalism, democracy could not exist.

 The Fourth Estate's ability to check abuses by those in power is the last line of defense between us and tyranny.
-But this ability is under threat, and may soon -- barring some innovative breakthrough in secure computing -- disappear entirely.
+But this ability is under threat, and may soon -- barring some unexpected breakthrough in secure computing -- disappear entirely.

 The printing press created journalism.
 We take the press for granted today, but 450 years ago, Gutenberg's invention was as novel as the Internet, and equally disruptive.
 For the first time, mass communication decoupled from both space and time was possible.
 Revolutionaries like Martin Luther seized on this new power to report on -- yes, report on -- the extreme abuse of power by the imperial power of his day, the Catholic Church.